kcorless/Hammed/README.md

 ## 🙋‍♂️ Support

-For updates or assistance, contact your team’s Hammed administrator or VBA support resource.
+For updates or assistance, try debugging with your favorite LLM.
+Or go to the project GitHub and request help.

- # Hammed
-Hammed is a Whitelist oriented Spam tool for Outlook
+If you like using this tool, there is no cost but you can buy me a cup of coffee: https://buymeacupofcoffee/goldenchimp